Managing groups

 -

-In the member’s row, click the delete icon
+In the member’s row of the members list, click the delete icon

 . -